 PURPOSE OF MODEL

-The model follows good practice financial modelling principles and includes instructions, line item explanations, checks and input validations.
+The model follows good practice financial modeling principles and includes instructions, line item explanations, checks, and input validations.

 The model is generic and not industry-specific.
 The key outputs include:

 – Projected full financial statements (Income Statement, Balance Sheet, and Cash flow Statement) for each of the 4 entities, presented on a monthly basis across up to 5 years and summarised on an annual basis.

 – Dashboard with:

 o Summarised projected Income Statement and Balance Sheet for each of the 4 entities plus aggregated group view

 o Compounded Annual Growth rate (CAGR) for each summarised income statement and Balance Sheet line item for each of the 4 entities

 o List of key ratios including Average revenue growth, Average profit margins, Average return on assets and equity, and Average Debt to Equity ratio.